How To Locate and Catch Striped Bass In Freshwater Lakes and Reservoirs

 Stripers in freshwater bodies of water behave differently from stripers out in the ocean.
 A freshwater impoundment has an assortment of structure for stripers to relate to and these lakes or reservoirs are typically deep.
 Trolling for stripers can be intimidating, but finding the right locations to fish them can help you increase your catches.
-Today, I’ll cover how to best locate and catch these beautiful fish.
+Today, I’ll cover how to best locate and catch striped bass.

 Deep Muddy Flats

 By far my favorite place to catch striped bass.
 A lot of anglers bypass these areas because most of the time, they don’t mark anything on the fish finder.
 The average angler will take one look and see nothing, but with a closer look at the the bottom you can observe little “blips”.
 Those aren’t rocks or shrubs but fish!
 Remember these areas are muddy flats.